So, you’ve decided to open up a bike rental shop, or you’re at least thinking about it—awesome!

 Starting any type of business requires a lot of planning, preparation, and setting up processes, and a bike rental business is no exception.

-This guide takes you through every step on the way of starting, managing, and growing a bike rental business.
-We are fortunate to have an experienced professional with us to share the best practices and tips - Kuutti from Roll Outdoors!
+This guide takes you through every step on the way to starting, managing, and growing a bike rental business.
+We are fortunate to have an experienced professional with us to share the best practices and tips—Kuutti from Roll Outdoors!

 For the past four years, Roll Outdoors has offered guided mountain biking tours in the scenic arctic nature of Lapland.
-What started out as a small business owned by two friends, is nowadays running with the help of 8 full-time employees in three locations (fourth opening soon), expanding their mostly tourist-based audience to a more local one.
+What started out as a small business owned by two friends is nowadays running with the help of 8 full-time employees in three locations (a fourth opening soon), expanding their mostly tourist-based audience to a more local one.

 Start with a business plan

-We know, your fingers might be itching already waiting to get to work already but at this point we want to highlight that you should never skip the phase of writing a comprehensive business plan when you are starting a new business or even opening up a new branch.
+We know your fingers might be itching already, waiting to get to work on your rental business idea, but at this point, we want to highlight that you should never skip the phase of writing a comprehensive business plan when you are starting a new business or even opening up a new branch.
 It will save you from so much trouble in the long run when you have plans and scenarios written out in advance.
-Furthermore, a solid business plan is mandatory if you are planning to seek external funding for your business.
+Furthermore, a solid business plan is mandatory if you intend to seek external funding for your business.

-Company description goes into the detail of your company's purpose.
-What is the product or service you provide and why it generates value for your customers?
+Company description goes into detail about your company's purpose.
+What is the product or service you provide, and why does it generate value for your customers?

-For a bike rental business it can be explaining type of your business more in depth.
+For a bike rental business, it can explain your business type more in-depth.
 Below, you'll find examples of different types of bike rental businesses: